ashrs03/Belly_Button_Biodiversity_Dashboard/README.md

 <img width="300" alt="Final_Result" src="https://user-images.githubusercontent.com/42523379/204211276-5f151cf3-9f81-4b12-99b2-aa645e93c6f5.PNG">

 The gauge can be further enhanced by building it to show an arrow that would point dynamically acrosss the guage scale however, in this case it is displaying a value that corresponds to the subject ID selected from the dropdown.
-This information serves as a baseline to further build enhance the webpage and display data on dashboard that can be used effectively for biodiversity research project.
+This information serves as a baseline to further enhance the webpage and display data on dashboard that can be used effectively for biodiversity research project.